 - preprod

-# optional - to trigger a terraform apply adding a pr comment with text 'terraform apply'
+# optional - to trigger a terraform operation by adding a PR comment

 issue_comment: